-- Vegetables (can be tossed with pasta, ‘dressed’ as a salad or used as dippers).
-Don’t forget mashed potato or sweet potato; these can be eaten as cold mash or turned into fritters/bubble and squeak.
+- Leftover cooked vegetables (can be tossed with pasta, ‘dressed’ as a salad or used as dippers).
+Don’t forget mashed potato or sweet potato; these can be eaten as cold mash or turned into fritters or bubble and squeak.

 - salad (green, potato, pasta or coleslaw salad, for example)

 - Pancakes (we always have a little leftover batter from Sunday morning pancakes to make mini-pancakes for morning tea during the week)

 - Leftover oatmeal (cold porridge – renamed Bircher muesli).
 Dress it up with plenty of fresh fruit and seeds or nuts if allowed)

 - Leftover soup or stew.
 Keep warm in a thermos.
 This is a great option for older kids.